ClusterHQ/flocker/docs/config/generate-api-certificates.rst

    You will now have the files :file:`<username>.crt` and :file:`<username>.key`.

 #.
-Provide the certificates to the API end user:
+Provide the certificates to the API client, or end user:

-   You can now copy the following files to the API end user via a secure communication medium, such as SSH, SCP or SFTP:
+   You can now copy the following files to the API client, or end user via a secure communication medium, such as SSH, SCP or SFTP:

    * :file:`<username>.crt`
    * :file:`<username>.key`
    * :file:`cluster.crt`

-   .. note:: In this example ``<username>`` is a unique username for an API user.
+   .. note:: In this example ``<username>`` is a unique username for an API client.
 			 Please note though that ``flocker-deploy`` requires these files to be renamed :file:`user.crt` and :file:`user.key`.

 Using an API Certificate to Authenticate
 ========================================

-Once in possession of an API user certificate and the cluster certificate, an API end user must authenticate with those certificates in every request to the cluster REST API.
+Once in possession of an API client certificate and the cluster certificate, an API client must authenticate with those certificates in every request to the cluster REST API.
-The cluster certificate ensures the user is connecting to the genuine API of their cluster.
+The cluster certificate ensures the client is connecting to the genuine API of their cluster.
-The client certificate allows the API server to ensure the request is from a genuine, authorized user.
+The client certificate allows the API server to ensure the request is from a genuine, authorized client.

 The following is an example of an authenticated request to create a new container on a cluster, using ``cURL``.
 In this example, ``172.16.255.250`` represents the DNS IP address of the control service.